-But beyond that, we remember today that all our gentle

-heroes of Vietnam have given us a lesson in something more -- a decomposition and lesson in living love.
-Yes, for all of them, those who came back and those who did not, their love at their families lives.
-Their decomposition their buddies on the battlefields and friends back home lives.
+But beyond that, we remember today that all our gentle heroes of Vietnam have given us a lesson in something more -- a lesson in living love.
+Yes, for all of them, those who came back and those who did not, their love of their families lives.
+Their love of their buddies on the battlefields and friends back home lives.
 Their love of their country lives.